Networks-Learning/curb/README.md

 ## Raw data

-We use the raw `Twitter` and `Weibo` data that provides users' networks and sharing logs, stories, and labels for the stories (whether the story contains misinformation or not).
+We use the raw `Twitter` and `Weibo` data that include users' networks and sharing logs, stories, and labels for the stories (whether the story contains misinformation or not).
 The reference for the data is:

 > S. Kwon, M. Cha, and K Jung.
 2017.
 Rumor detection over varying time windows.
 PLOS ONE 12, 1 (2017), e0168344.